andrehrferreira/rudimentary-blockchain/README.md

 This project is a simple example of a blockchain written in Node.js, its use for production or application development is in no way recommended.

-- Block genesis
+- Block genesis ✅
-- Creation of blocks
+- Creation of blocks ✅
-- Process queue
+- Process queue ✅
-- HTTP server
-- Miner (PoW)
+- Miner (PoW) ✅
-- Consolidation
+- Consolidation ✅
+- Implementation SHA256 and AES192 ✅
+- Full node
+- Sync blockchain
+- Pubsub
+- Tests

 ## Wallet Sample